chentianran/chentianran.github.io/teaching/math-1050/syllabus.markdown

 demonstrate an understanding of and ability to apply each of the following topics (time permitting):

-* Solve/Graph/Apply Linear, Rational, and Quadratic equations, including for Linear Inequalities
+* Solve and graph linear, rational, and Quadratic equations
+* Solve linear inequalities
 * Graph basic functions (Quadratic, Absolute Value, Square Root) and their transformations
 * Perform algebraic operations of functions and composition of functions
 * Find inverse functions and their graphs
-* Solve applications of Polynomial and Rational Functions
+* Solve word problems involving polynomial and rational Functions
-* Solve Systems of Linear Equations in two and three variables and their applications
+* Solve systems of linear equations in two and three variables and their applications
 * Exponential & Logarithmic Functions/Equations (graphing, solving, applying, properties)

 ## Attendance and participation